carlosnsr/express-file-crud/README.md

 1. Create a new file called `data_store.js`
 1. Open `data_store.js`
 1. Create an empty module in here.
-We will fill it in the following steps.
+We will fill it in in the following steps.
 1. Open `app.js`
 1. Require your data_store module